LOGIC0822/OSdesign/Project3/typescripy.md

 The file locates at 1 cylinder 2 sector
 >$
 ```
-First, the data we input is longer than 5, so only 5 data can be write in file.
-And also the `root` will be hided in the son directories.
+In the `w` order, we set the maximum length of data is 5, however, the data we input is longer than 5, so only 5 letters can be writen in the file.
+Besides, the `root` will be hided in the son directories.
 We can find that the output are all legal so the implement of these orders are correct!

-We can know the block occupancy easily by `shocc`!
+We can see the block occupancy easily by `shocc` order!

 # step3
-The step3 : Multi-user is implemented by just changing a bit code in step 2 so I have not create new file at all.
+The step3 : Multi-user is implemented by just changing a bit code in step2,  so I have not created any new file at all.
 So the usage is the same as step2.

 We can try following inputs:

 ```shell
 userls
 adduser test